epi155/emsql-maven-plugin/doc/CursorForSelectDyn.md

         }   // close cursor (rs, ps)
 ~~~

+For simplicity, the optional parameters were added immediately after the builder was created, and the cursor was opened once the optional parameters were added.
+In reality, the builder should be created first, then decide which optional parameters to add or not, and only at the end activate the try with resources command by opening the cursor.

 ### Standard use (Functional)

 Template example as above with `FP` instead of `IP`.

-Generated DAO method signature as above but with `forEach` instead of `open`
+Generated DAO method signature as above but with `forEach(Consumer<O>)` instead of `open()`

 Example of client code: